Dwaapar/Findawise-Vercel-Phase-199/README_API_NEURON_PYTHON.md

 ```

 The neuron registers with the federation at `FEDERATION_API` (default `http://localhost:3000`) and sends heartbeats every `HEARTBEAT_INTERVAL` seconds.
+The example uses an asynchronous `httpx` client so network calls don't block the event loop.

 ## What is an API-Only Neuron?